 Executive oversight of compliance with Commit is anchored in this committee, where three members of the Executive Leadership Team meet quarterly.
-The expectations of all employees on ESG compliance is described in the A.P.
-Moller - Maersk Code of Conduct, which is available here.
+The expectations of all employees on ESG compliance are described in the A.P.
+Moller - Maersk Code of Conduct.

 Get a full overview of our internal governance framework on page 14 of our Sustainability Report.

 Driving progress on our ESG priorities

 For each of the strategy's core commitments, we have established supporting commitments and targets which steer our activities and enable our stakeholders to measure and hold us accountable for our performance.